How to estimate market size: Business and marketing planning for startups

 Even if you do not seek external financing, understanding your market potential is essential for a range of different strategic decisions, in areas such as:

-Startups must also evaluate the size and nature of their market when arranging more tactical issues such as selecting a bank, an accountant or legal representation.
+Innovative startups must also evaluate the size and nature of their market when arranging more tactical issues such as selecting a bank, an accountant or legal representation.

 Starting point for estimating market size: